Book of Deggua

-The Book of Deggua (መፅሃፈ ድጓ, De'guaa, means "lamentation") is a hymnary guideline of the Ethiopian and Eritrean Orthodox Tewahedo Churches written by the six century composer Yared.
+The Book of Deggua (መፅሃፈ ድጓ, De'guaa, means "lamentation") is a hymnary guideline of the Ethiopian and Eritrean Orthodox Tewahedo Churches written by the 6th-century composer Yared.
 The great Deggua is called Mahlete Yared (treasury).

-Yared prepared Deggua in three modes of chanting used by the church that is known as Ge'ez, Ezil and Araray, represent the Trinity, the Father, the Son and the Holy Spirit respectively.
+Yared prepared Deggua in three modes of chanting used by the church that is known as Ge'ez, Ezil and Araray, represent the Trinity, the Father, the Son and the Holy Spirit, respectively.
 Ge'ez means the plain chant for ordinary days, Ezil means measured for funerals and Araray means lighter, free mode for great festivals.

 The book contains many passages of the Creation, patristic works, hagiographies, homilies, etc.

 Content

 The book of Deggua contains Biblical events, passage of sacred books, patristic works, hagiographies, homilies, etc. The book author Yared divide services of the year, not only the seasons, but also with tract of Biblical history.
 The hymn talks about the Creation, the prophecies related to the birth of Jesus Christ, his life and teachings, and subsequent spread of Christian faith.
 More essentially, the Antediluvian period minimally written, namely to the act of Creation, the institution of Sabbath, and the building of Noah's Ark.

 In the beginning, God made the Heaven and the Earth;

 And having completed all, He rested on the Sabbath;

 And said He to Noah at the onset of the Flood:

 Build yourself an Ark by which you may be saved.

 Many hymns are sung months or weeks before and on the eve of Christmas extracted from Psalms and Books of the Prophets or merely slight variations on them.
-For instance, one hymn can sun in the time of Christmas eve in different melodies, with different accompaniments of verse taken from Psalms 68.
+For instance, one hymn can be sung at Christmas Eve in different melodies, with different accompaniments of verse taken from Psalms 68.

 The kings of Thrace and the islands offer presents;